 Wildflower viewing is included in Joshua Tree’s points of interest, couples, or anyone who loves flowers and nature.
 You can take photos, pick some flowers, and stroll with your loved ones for free.

 2. Warm-Up at the Hidden Valley Nature Trail

 Address: 74485 National Park Dr, Twentynine Palms, CA 92277, USA

 One of the most known tourist attractions and things to do in Joshua Tree is rock-hopping, and the Hidden Valley Nature Trail is a great place to do it.
 This one-mile circle is bordered by rocks and wildflowers in springtime, making it one of the park’s more bearable hikes.
 Thus, this is one of the most popular hiking trails in Joshua Tree National Park.

-If you’re a beginner at rock climbing or hiking, the Hidden Valley Nature Trail is a great site for you.
-Here, you can meet other tourists and hikers who you can connect with while finishing the trail.
+If you’re a beginner at rock climbing or hiking, the Hidden Valley Nature Trail is a great site.
+Here, you can meet other tourists and hikers whom you can connect with while finishing the trail.
 After all, one of the greatest things about traveling is meeting other people!

 Families with kids can go hiking at the Hidden Valley Nature Trail as well.
-Because this is an easy trail, children won’t have a difficult time doing such an activity.
+Because this is an easy trail, children won’t have difficulty doing such an activity.
 Get ready to sweat it out, see majestic views, and enjoy a hike at the Hidden Valley Nature Trail within the national park.